chaos7776/CarND-Advanced-Lane-Lines/README.md

 Self-Driving Car Engineer Nanodegree Program

+## Project Introduction

+The lane markings indicate the position of the lane to the human driver and guide the direction of the vehicle.
+Lane marking has always been one of the important topics of driverless driving, but how does the driverless car recognize the lane line?
+This project will use computer vision technology to identify lane lines.

+## Steps

 The goals / steps of this project are the following:
 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 - Apply a distortion correction to raw images.